Bio-based road surfaces with a lower carbon footprint

 Challenge:

-Road construction is energy-intensive, and asphalt in particular cannot be produced without oil refining.
-At the same time, asphalt is expensive to produce, energy-intensive and not climate-friendly.
-Asphalt and the oil in it therefore need an alternative that can reduce CO2 emissions, make it fossil-free and cheaper in materials.
+Road construction is energy-intensive, and asphalt, in particular, can not be produced without oil refining.
+At the same time, asphalt is expensive to produce, energy-intensive, and not climate-friendly.
+Asphalt and the oil in it therefore needed an alternative that could reduce CO2 emissions, make it fossil-free, and cheaper in materials.

 Solution:

-In this knowledge bridge project, the partners will explore a new innovative approach to the production of road pavement using sawdust and crushed asphalt.
-In addition, they will investigate whether the structure-forming and adhesive properties of fungal organisms can be developed to bind road particles together.
+In this knowledge bridge project, the partners explored a new innovative approach to the production of road pavement using sawdust and crushed asphalt.
+In addition, they investigated whether the structure-forming and adhesive properties of fungal organisms could be developed to bind road particles together.

-The use of fungal organisms has the potential to significantly lower the CO2 emissions and material costs of road construction as it is based on biogenic materials.
+The use of fungal organisms had the potential to significantly lower the CO2 emissions and material costs of road construction as it was based on biogenic materials.

 Impact:

-Although asphalt can be recycled, in Denmark only about 30% of new asphalt is recycled.
-As this is a completely new material and a whole new way of thinking about road surfaces, the project expects to identify a number of challenges in terms of current standards and norms in this area.
+Although asphalt could be recycled, in Denmark only about 30% of new asphalt was recycled.
+As this was a completely new material and a whole new way of thinking about road surfaces, the project expected to identify a number of challenges in terms of current standards and norms in this area.

-In the short term, the goal is to create alternatives for less demanding installations, while in a longer perspective, the project is working on the broad application for road construction and replacement of asphalt.
+In the short term, the goal was to create alternatives for less demanding installations, while in a longer perspective, the project aimed at the broad application for road construction and replacement of asphalt.

 Other partners: